rfchapie/Cybersecurity-Project1/README.md

 We have installed the following Beats on these machines:

-Filebeat
+- Filebeat
-Metricbeat
+- Metricbeat

 These Beats allow us to collect the following information from each machine:

-Filebeat collects and parses syslog messages like sudo commands, ssh logins and presents it in a dashboard format
+Filebeat collects and parses syslog messages like sudo commands, ssh logins and presents it in a dashboard format.
 Metricbeat collects metrics like CPU utilization, memory usage and network IO and presents it in a dashboard format.

-### Using the Playbook
+#### Using the Playbook

 In order to use the playbook, you will need to have an ansible control node already configured.
 Assuming you have such a control node provisioned: